guettli/deadends-of-it/README.md

 Today, every desktop usage is decreasing.
 Mobile interfaces get used.

+And if you use a desktop you use the browser for most tasks.
+Software as a service eats the native GUI.

 # Hardware

 Ubuntu-Phone.
 Don't ask me why Mark Shuttleworth ever thought this will be a success. https://en.wikipedia.org/wiki/Ubuntu_Touch